Kotlin/anko/doc/SQLITE.md

 db.insert("User", null, values)
 ```

-Anko lets you to eliminate ceremonies by writing values directly in `insert()` function:
+Anko lets you to eliminate such ceremonies by passing values directly as arguments for the `insert()` function:

 ```kotlin
 db.insert("User",